This trope is the tendency for people too often, if not outright chronically, think they are coming down with diseases

 - Star Trek: The Next Generation actually predicted something happening before it was reality: hypochondriacs diagnosing themselves over the internet!
 In the episode "Realm of Fear", Reg Barclay looks up symptoms for various diseases, including transporter psychosis.

-- In Star Trek: Voyager, the EMH wrote a holonovel called Photons be Free which featured characters that were thinly disguised expies of the Voyager crew.
+- In the episode "Author, Author", the EMH wrote a holonovel called Photons be Free which featured characters that were thinly disguised expies of the Voyager crew.
 When Harry Kim ran the program, he encountered his character, Kymble, who was worrying about the possibility of their decompiling the fictional EMH because there were probably millions of new viruses in the Delta Quadrant and he'd probably end up catching half of them.
 "Great," grumbled the real Harry Kim, "my character's a hypochondriac."